We strive to develop products that different customers can use easily and with confidence.

-With the aim of making products easy to operate, Canon conducts user tests through the in-house monitor system utilizing employees in the product development stage.
+With the aim of making products easy to operate, Canon conducts user tests through an in-house employee-based product tester system in the product development stage.
 We also ask in-house specialists to give us their assessment.

 Along with improved product usability, Canon also works to increase the quality of user manuals to assist customers in using its products easily and safely.